Introduction

 and gam_p

 columns of this output table and the previous, we notice differences in the numbers.
 This occurs because edema cases were excluded in the second implementation.
-Note that you will observed a change if there are positive cases of edema in the dataset; otherwise, setting .edema = NULL
+Note that you will observed a change if there are positive cases of edema in the data set; otherwise, setting edema = NULL

 will have no effect whatsoever.